Discover what makes Washington, DC a sustainable destination for your next meeting, convention or event.

 The American Geophysical Union (AGU)’s 62,000-square-foot headquarters is the first-ever net zero energy renovation of an existing building in DC.
-“Net zero energy” means the total amount of energy utilized by the facility is equal to or less than the amount of energy generated onsite through the use of technologies and renewable power generation.
+“Net zero energy” means the total amount of energy utilized by the facility is equal to or less than the amount of energy generated onsite using technologies and renewable power generation.
 In turn, this reduces waste, water and energy consumption to almost zero and helps the city greatly reduce its carbon footprint.
 Some of the strategies that the AGU building put in place to fulfill this goal of being a net zero energy building include 700 rooftop solar panels, a municipal sewer heat exchange system and a water reclamation cistern, which collects rainwater from the roof.

-While we design strategies to reduce waste in new developments, it is just as important to mitigate the impact of the city’s current waste.
+While designing strategies to reduce waste in new developments, it is just as important to mitigate the impact of the city’s current waste.
 Washington, DC’s LEED Platinum certification recognizes the city’s leadership in creating a sustainable and resilient environment, reducing greenhouse gas emissions, supporting clean energy innovation and focusing on livability in all eight wards.
-Over the past two and a half years, Mayor Bowser’s administration has released Climate Ready DC , which was entered into one of the largest municipal onsite solar projects in the U.S.; launched Sustainable DC 2.0, and, more recently, signed the Clean Energy DC Act in December 2018, the nation’s first 100 percent renewable energy bill and the most aggressive, fastest-acting climate change legislation in the country.
+Over the past two and a half years, Mayor Bowser’s administration has released Climate Ready DC , which was entered into one of the largest municipal onsite solar projects in the U.S.; launched Sustainable DC 2.0, More recently, the Sustainable DC 2022 Progress Report noting the city ranked three on the 2021 City Clean Energy Scoreboard, a jump of two spots since 2019.